sigstore/fulcio/docs/oidc.md

 - Will the identifier change per-instance?

-  Identifiers that are based on UIDs and can change each instance do not make good SANs.
+  Identifiers that are based on UUIDs and can change each instance do not make good SANs.
 They tend to be too narrow and make it difficult to write a policy that will work consistently.
 If you need to reach for a regex for most policies, your SAN is probably too specific.